ayushsi42/nmf-micrograph/REPORT.md

 ---

 ### Part 3: Adjusting the Knobs (Hyperparameter Deep Dive)

-These are the settings you tweak to make NMF work best:

 * **`n_components` (`k`):** This is the number of phases you want NMF to find.
 You pick this based on how many phases you *expect* to see in the material.
 Too few, and NMF merges phases; too many, and it splits one phase into multiple, confusing ones.
 * **`sparsity` (`alpha_W`, `alpha_H`):** This controls how "sparse" your `W` and `H` matrices are (how many zeros they have).
 Higher sparsity means each pixel is explained by fewer phases, leading to cleaner, more distinct segments.